Pioneer-Centre-for-AI/p1-compute-documentation/docs/02_p1_ngc_hpc.md

 ## Getting Access
 Before accessing the P1 NGC HPC, you must first [register to become a member of P1](https://www.aicentre.dk/affiliation) by filling out this [form](https://da.surveymonkey.com/r/P1Affiliation).

+Each project needs to bring a record (a signed Data Processing Agreement should do) that explicitly mentions NGC as a data processor and that the data is allowed to be stored there.

+- If the project poses a high risk to individuals whose personal data is being processed a Data Protection Impact Assessment (DPIA) will be needed also.

 ### Account Setup

 Complete and sign the [NGC user creation form](https://www.ngc.dk/blanketter-og-vejledninger#infrastrukturforpersonligmedicin) and forward it to the [Compute Coordinator](mailto:bstja@dtu.dk) to request access.

-- You will need a data processing agreement to bring your own data.
-Ensure that the DPA explicitly states that the data is allowed to be stored on NGC.
 - You will be added to the NGC slack channel once you gain access.

 ### Accessing the Cluster